Mark Dawidziak: Early life

 Dawidziak was born in Huntington, New York, on September 7, 1956.
 He is a graduate of Harborfields High School, class of 1974.

 Journalism career

 A journalism graduate of George Washington University, Dawidziak has worked as a theater, film and television critic since 1979.
 He started his journalism career in the Washington, D.C. bureaus of Knight-Ridder Newspapers and the Associated Press.
-In 1983, after stints as the arts and entertainment editor at the Bristol Herald-Courier in Bristol, Virginia and the Kingsport Times-Times in Kingsport, Tennessee, he moved to the Akron Beacon Journal in Akron, Ohio as that newspaper's TV critic (later becoming its film critic).
-He currently is the television critic for The Plain Dealer in Cleveland, Ohio.
+In 1983, after stints as the arts and entertainment editor at the Bristol Herald-Courier in Bristol, Virginia and the Kingsport Times-Times in Kingsport, Tennessee, he moved to the Akron Beacon Journal in Akron, Ohio as the newspaper's TV critic (and later film critic).
+He is currently the television critic for The Plain Dealer in Cleveland, Ohio.

 Television histories

 Dawidziak has written two non-fiction books about TV characters: The Columbo Phile: A Casebook (The Mysterious Press, 1989), a history of Peter Falk's Lt.
 Columbo, and The Night Stalker Companion: A 30th Anniversary Tribute (Pomegranate Press, 1997), a history of the Carl Kolchak character played by Darren McGavin in two TV movies and the 1974-75 ABC series.
 His 2003 book, Horton Foote's The Shape of the River: The Lost Teleplay About Mark Twain (Applause Books) details the 1960 Playhouse 90 production on CBS.